vllm-project/vllm/.buildkite/quick-benchmarks/README.md

 - A PR being merged into vllm.
 - Every commit for those PRs with `perf-benchmarks` label.

-This benchmark covers latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.
-The estimated runtime is about 40 minutes.
+**Benchmarking coverage**: latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.

+**Benchmarking ETA**: 40 minutes

 ## Configuring the workload for the quick benchmark

-The workload of the quick benchmark contains two parts: latency tests in `latency-tests.json`, and throughput tests in `serving-tests.json`.
+The workload of the quick benchmark contains two parts: latency tests in `latency-tests.json`, throughput tests in `throughput-tests.json` and serving tests in `serving-tests.json`.

 ### Latency test